vmoreno02/startup/README.md

 Install any desired packages with npm install &lt;package name here&gt;
 Add require('&lt;package name here&gt;') to your JavaScript code Run your code with node main.js

+// React
+- tic tac toe
+    - export: makes function available outside file
+    - default: signals compiler to treat this function as main
+    - component: piece of UI that is reusable; used to render, manage, and update parts of app
+    - prop/property: name or value that allows CSS to style
+    - normally need React and ReactDOM
+    - fragments: &lt;&gt; &lt;/&gt;; wrap multiple components to return one JSX component
+    - put functions inside the html that return more html
+    - pass values into functions with { value }
+    - onClick={function}
+    - state: used to remember things
+    - const [value, setValue] = useState(null);
+    - To collect data from multiple children, or to have two child components communicate with each other, declare the shared state in their parent component instead.
+The parent component can pass that state back down to the children via props.
+This keeps the child components in sync with each other and with their parent.
+    -